davidefalco/hawkpot/README.md

 Check the example in this repo.

 #### `.env` file
-`config.json` file can be used for customizing authentication information about the database and Wordpress.<br>
+`.env` file can be used for customizing authentication information about the database and Wordpress.<br>
 Check the example in this repo.